 Onsite teacher professional development workshops are offered at NOAA's Ocean Exploration Program Alliance partners nationwide.
 Currently these workshops focus on the Ocean Explorer Web site and train teachers in the use of the Okeanos Explorer Education Materials Collection, V1: Why Do We Explore?, and V2: How Do We Explore?.
 These one-day long professional development offerings help build regional cadres of ocean exploration teacher leaders.

 In 2009, NOAA's Ocean Exploratione Program developed a new series of online teacher workshops in conjunction with the commissioning of the Okeanos Explorer, the nation’s first ship solely dedicated to ocean exploration.
 Through workshops on why we explore and how we explore, participants join NOAA as we begin a new era in ocean exploration and education.

 Webinars are virtual meetings that allow us to introduce the science behind upcoming expeditions and associated Education Expedition Modules, lesson plans, and classroom resources to enable teachers and students to participate in expeditions online.

 Here you will find links to useful teaching resources, many of which are covered during our teacher professional development workshops and online courses.

 NOAA's Ocean Exploration Program has developed alliances with aquariums and science centers across the country.
 Via a group of trained Ocean Exploration program facilitators, these locations provide two onsite professional development offerings to teachers each year.

-This Resources section provides you with a link to video interviews, profiles, and mission logs from several individuals who have built their careers in different disciplines of ocean science; a downloadable version of the entire Ocean Explorer field seasons from 2001-2008;; an ocean challenge puzzle; an interactive animated ocean exploration learning tool for younger grades, and other excellent resources to enhance classroom instruction in ocean science and exploration.
+This Resources section provides you with a link to video interviews, profiles, and mission logs from several individuals who have built their careers in different disciplines of ocean science; an ocean challenge puzzle; an interactive animated ocean exploration learning tool for younger grades, and other excellent resources to enhance classroom instruction in ocean science and exploration.

 Interact with some of the talented explorers who study the ocean world.
 From underwater pilots to research scientists, these marine mentors will provide students with first-hand knowledge of exciting careers through their video interviews, profiles, and mission logs.

 Team up with other players around the globe or your classroom to solve the ocean challenge puzzle.
 Answer ocean trivia questions to help the group by revealing one more piece of the hidden picture.